Oracle ULA

 Recommendations (Expert Tips)

 • Budget for Support Growth: Remember that your annual support costs will rise over time.
-Communicate to finance that the Oracle budget line will have a built-in growth factor (e.g., 3-5% annually compounded).
+Communicate to finance that the Oracle budget line will include a built-in growth factor (e.g., 3-5% compounded annually).
 If possible, negotiate a cap on support increases to protect against runaway costs.
-Either way, incorporate support escalations into your multi-year IT budget and ensure leadership is aware that the initial license fee is just part of the total cost of a PULA.
+Either way, incorporate support escalations into your multi-year IT budget, and ensure leadership understands that the initial license fee is just part of the total cost of a PULA.

 Checklist: 5 Actions to Take